Kolass2004/Unlimited-GooglePhotosBackupMod/README.md

 # Unlimited-GooglePhotosBackupMod
-Magisk Module to enable Unlimited google photos backup. zygisk must enabled, for using this mod.
+Magisk Module to enable Unlimited google photos backup. <br>
+zygisk must enabled, for using this mod.

 # Spoofing